 What Is a Stockbroker?

 A stockbroker buys and sells stocks on behalf of investors, which might be individuals or companies.
-Stockbrokers either charge a flat fee or they take a percentage of the purchase price of a stock.
+Stockbrokers either charge a flat fee or take a percentage of the purchase price of a stock.

 With two different categories, investors can choose the type of broker that fits their needs.
 A stockbroker provides more personalized services with expertise aimed at helping investors succeed.
 Stockbrokers must train to become licensed, and they can also opt to specialize in the trading of specific securities.